The marriage of Eleanor and ‘Longshanks’

 There is no known picture of the cross, though tiny representations appear on Agutter’s later copy of Benjamin Hare’s 1634 Map of St Albans and on a map by John Oliver from about 1680 (Figure 1) .

 The best remaining example of an Eleanor Cross is at Geddington in Northamptonshire.
-At nearby Waltham Cross, you can see an example that has been restored many times, but which gives a good idea of how many of the crosses would have appeared (Figure 2) .
+At nearby Waltham Cross, you can see an example that has been heavily restored, but which gives a good idea of how many of the crosses would have appeared (Figure 2) .

 The location of St Alban’s Eleanor Cross made it a focal point of the town.
+Chris Saunders notes that ‘it was here that the insurgents in 1381 burnt muniments taken from the Abbey and later read out their short lived charter of freedom.
+It was here also that the “heretical” books of the Lollard Walter Redhed of Barnet were burnt after he recanted in 1426/7’.
 It is reported that, in 1643, the High Sheriff of Hertfordshire read a Royal Proclamation from the steps of the Eleanor Cross, advocating the raising of Trained Bands .
 He was arrested by one Captain Oliver Cromwell for his pains.

 Damaged, then demolished

 Wear and tear may have taken their toll on the Eleanor Cross in St Albans, particularly given the amount of cart and barrow traffic that would have passed nearby.
 But it seems entirely plausible that the main damage to the cross in St Albans resulted from deliberate vandalism by Parliamentary troops garrisoning the town in the early 1640s.

 One strand of iconoclasm at the time was a dislike of crosses and funerary monuments, including some of the Eleanor Crosses.
 The Cheapside Cross was the focus of much controversy before it was torn down in 1643 , following legislation requiring the removal of idolatrous images within London.
 A few years later Charing Cross was also demolished.
 Although this legislation did not extend beyond the capital, it is indicative of the attitudes of militant iconoclasts.